 What can you measure with a stress test?

-- Throughput.
+Throughput.
 How much data is being sent or received during the stress test based on bandwidth levels.

-- Open database connections.
+Open database connections.
 Large databases can severely impact performance, slowing response times.

 Another goal of Spike Testing is to determine the recovery time.
 Between two successive spikes of user load, the system needs some time to stabilize.
 This recovery time should be as low as possible.

-How to do spike testing
+How to do spike tests